 Getting arrested is scary, especially if you're worried about how it will affect your academic career.
-A DUI and drug possession lawyer from Baker & Slider will help you handle your situation.
+A DUI and drug possession lawyer from Baker & Slider, LLC will help you handle your situation.
 Our firm in Athens, GA will give you much-needed information, advice and support.

 Not sure where to start?
 Read our frequently asked questions below.